 They also take a broader look at the political origins of the American moon program, how NASA’s decision to use the method of lunar orbit rendezvous to send men to the moon helped save the lives of the Apollo 13 crew eight years later, and of the significance of Apollo after half a century.

-Launius’s book Apollo’s Legacy: Perspective on the Moon Landings (Smithsonian Books), and Causey’s book John Houbolt: The Unsung Hero of the Apollo Moon Landings (Purdue University Press), are available for sale and signing following the program.
+Launius’s book Apollo’s Legacy: Perspective on the Moon Landings (Smithsonian Books), and Causey’s book John Houbolt: The Unsung Hero of the Apollo Moon Landings (Purdue University Press), are available for sale.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.